Holidays With Your Pet

 We do charge a small fee but it’s still much cheaper than kennels!
-There is a standard pet charge of £20 per pet per week or part thereof.
-This will increase to £30 on the 1st January 2018 but will remain at £20 per part week.
-For our Brighton properties the pet fee will be £35 per pet per week or part thereof.
+There is a standard pet charge of £30 per pet per week or £20 per part week.
+For our Brighton properties the pet fee is £35 per pet per week or part thereof.
 If there is a variation in the pet charge for a particular property it will be specified in the property information.

 What to bring

 Please bring the following items for your pets: